ryanhestin/PittHack/README.md

-Huge shout out to guh6 for working iwth me on this all weekend!
+Huge shout out to guh6 for working with me on this all weekend!